tlevine/vlermv/docs/archive.rst

 This function takes no arguments, but its value might change if you run it several times (especially if you open or close the door).
-This is because the function really does have an argument, *implicitly*: the state of the entire world at the moment that the function is run.
+This is because the function really does implicitly have an argument: the state of the entire world at the moment that the function is run.

 We don't put it in the function signature because we don't have a good